aravindhebbali/blog/README.md

-This blog is built with [blogdown](https://github.com/rstudio/blogdown) and [Hugo](https://gohugo.io/) and deployed using [Netlify](https://www.netlify.com/).
+# Personal Blog of Aravind Hebbali

+This is the source repository of my personal [blog] (https://blog.aravindhebbali.com/).
+The website is generated using [**blogdown**](https://github.com/rstudio/blogdown) and deployed on [Netlify](https://www.netlify.com).
 My blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).